yzygit1230/CellDiffuser/README.md

 ### Dataset Construction

-The dataset needs to be divided into three folders for training and inference.
-The training data should be in the format of the "data/BreastSlice/1-WHU/train/image" folder.
+The dataset needs to be divided into two folders for training and test.
+The training data should be in the format as follows:

 CellDiffuser
 ├── A549 Cell Death State Identification Dataset